Convergence of percolation on uniform quadrangulations with boundary to SLE$_{6}$ on $\sqrt{8/3}$-Liouville quantum gravity: The case of triangulations

-Conjecture~\ref{conj-tri-limit} will be proven for triangulations of type I and II in a forthcoming paper by Albenque, Sun, and Wen [Private communication].

-We note that Conjecture~\ref{conj-tri-limit} immediately implies the analogous scaling limit result for the UIHPT$_{\op{S}}^i$ toward the Brownian half-plane in the local GHPU topology by a local coupling argument using the triangulation analog of~\cite[Proposition 4.6]{gwynne-miller-simple-quad}.
+We note that Theorem~\ref{thm-tri-limit} implies the analogous scaling limit result for the UIHPT$_{\op{S}}^i$ toward the Brownian half-plane in the local GHPU topology by a local coupling argument using~\cite[Proposition 4.2]{gwynne-miller-uihpq} and the triangulation analog of~\cite[Proposition 4.6]{gwynne-miller-simple-quad}.

-Once Conjecture~\ref{conj-tri-limit} is established for a given $i\in \{{\mathrm {I}},{\mathrm {II}}\}$, then an argument which is essentially identical to the one used to prove Theorems~\ref{thm-perc-conv} and~\ref{thm-perc-conv-uihpq} yields exact analogs of these theorems in the case of site percolation on a type $i$ triangulation.
+Taking Theorem~\ref{thm-tri-limit} as input, an argument which is essentially identical to the one used to prove Theorems~\ref{thm-perc-conv} and~\ref{thm-perc-conv-uihpq} yields exact analogs of these theorems in the case of site percolation on a type $i \in \{\mathrm I, \mathrm{II}\}$ triangulation.
 In fact, some of the arguments in the proofs of the theorems in the case of site percolation of a triangulation are slightly simpler due to the simpler form of the peeling process in this case~\cite{angel-uihpq-perc,angel-curien-uihpq-perc} and the exact agreement between the percolation exploration path and the peeling interface.